Double or Nothing (2019): Preliminary matches

 The actual pay-per-view opened with SoCal Uncensored (Christopher Daniels, Frankie Kazarian, and Scorpio Sky) facing Strong Hearts (Cima, T-Hawk, and El Lindaman).
 Daniels and Kazarian performed the Best Meltzer Ever on Lindaman to win the match.

 Next, a Triple Threat match between Dr. Britt Baker, D.M.D, Nyla Rose and Kylie Rae was scheduled.
 Before the match, Brandi Rhodes announced Awesome Kong as a participant, thus the match was changed to a fatal four-way.
 Baker performed a Brainbuster onto her Knee on Rae to win the match.

 After that, Best Friends (Chuck Taylor and Trent Beretta) faced Angélico and Jack Evans.
 Taylor and Beretta performed Strong Zero on Evans to win the match.

 Later, Hikaru Shida, Riho, and Ryo Mizunami faced Aja Kong, Emi Sakura, and Yuka Sakazaki.
 Shida performed a Running Knee Strike on Sakura to win the match.

 In the fifth match, Cody (accompanied by his wife, Brandi Rhodes) faced his brother, Dustin Rhodes.
 Brandi tackled Dustin on the floor, leading to referee Earl Hebner ejecting her, which Diamond Dallas Page removed her following Hebner's request.
 Dustin performed a Final Cut on Cody for a near-fall.
 Cody performed a Disaster Kick and Cross Rhodes on Dustin for a near-fall.
 Cody performed a second Cross Rhodes on Dustin to win.
 After the match, Cody announced he would team with Dustin against The Young Bucks (Matt and Nick Jackson) at Fight for the Fallen.
 Cody and Dustin embraced in the ring after the announcement.

 In the penultimate match, The Young Bucks (Matt and Nick Jackson) defended the AAA World Tag Team Championship against Lucha Brothers (Pentagon Jr and Rey Fenix).
-Matt and Nick performed the Meltzer Driver on Fenix to retain the title.
+Matt and Nick performed the Meltzer Driver on Fenix to retain the titles.

 Main event

-In the main event, Chris Jericho faced Kenny Omega; the winner would face Adam Page to determine the inaugural AEW World Champion at All Out.
+In the main event, Chris Jericho faced Kenny Omega where the winner would face Adam Page for the inaugural AEW World Championship at All Out.
 Omega performed a Baseball Slide and Rise of the Terminator on Jericho into a table.
 Omega performed a Springboard Double Foot Stomp on the table on Jericho.
 Jericho performed a Back Body Drop on Omega through the table on the floor.
 Omega dove off the top rope but Jericho countered into a Codebreaker for a nearfall.
 Omega attempted a One-Winged Angel but Jericho countered into a DDT and performed a second Codebreaker on Omega.
 In the end, Jericho then performed the Judas Effect on Omega to win the match.
 After the match, Jon Moxley (formerly Dean Ambrose in WWE) appeared and attacked both Jericho and Omega.
 Omega fought back and the two brawled up the entrance ramp where Moxley performed a standing fireman's carry takeover on Omega through the stage.